• About Us

 Failure to Appear/Failure to Pay a Fine

-If the court notifies the DMV that you have failed to appear in court as required or pay the fines for a North Carolina ticket, you will lose your driving privileges.
+If the court notifies the DMV that you have failed to appear in court as required or pay the fines for a North Carolina traffic ticket, you will lose your driving privileges.
 Your driving privileges will remain revoked until the DMV is notified that you have taken action on your ticket.
-Paying the ticket or appearing in court (if you are asked to) will not mean you won’t have penalties for the traffic violation if you are convicted, but you must comply with your ticket.
+Paying the ticket or appearing in court (if asked to) will not mean you won’t have penalties for the traffic violation if you are convicted, but you must comply with your ticket.

 Suspension for Holders of Provisional Licenses